top of page

 10 am to 4 pm

 Work alongside professional archaeologists.
 Spectating is free.
 To dig, a membership is required.
 Pre-registration for dig time(s) is recommended.
-Kids get a free t-shirt, too.
+Kids get a free t-shirt, too, while supplies last.

 Archaeology Dig Details